russellgordon/ics4u-2023-24/src/site/notes/Thread 3/Day 3.md

     - What is a _computing innovation_?
         - How can an innovation have both _beneficial_ and _harmful_ effects?
         - How can an innovation's effects be both _intended_ and _unintended_?
-        - What can be done to avoid bias in the development of computing innovations?-
+        - What can be done to avoid bias in the development of computing innovations?

 ###### Things to do before our next class